robertkovax/Pendulum_Tuning_art_installation/README.md

 # Pendulum_Tuning_installation
+Art installation created by Turcsány Villő (http://tvillo.com/filter/installation/PENDULUM-TUNING)

-Code for an Xmega128 controller which drives two pendulums moving with variable choreography Art installation created by Turcsány Villő (http://tvillo.com/)
+The code is written for an Xmega128 controller which drives two pendulums.
+The changing coreography is configured and executed from an SD card.